 Home Office policy states:

-It is important to make any necessary complaint about the interview urgently before a decision on the asylum claim is made.
-A complaint made before the decision is received is likely to carry more weight than afterwards.
+If, having checked the interview record and discussed the interview with your client, you need to correct something or complain about the conduct of the interview, do so urgently, before a decision on the asylum claim is made.
+A complaint made pre-decision is is likely to carry more weight than afterwards.

 Complaints may involve any manner of unfairness or impropriety in the interview process, whether specifically a breach of guidance or not.
 This can involve, but is not limited to, lengthy delay in the interview starting, the quality of the interpreting, an inaccurate written record, inappropriate or confusing questioning, rudeness or abruptness, or other poor interviewing skills/techniques.

-Ask your client whether they felt comfortable answering questions during the interview – they may have, for example, found it difficult discussing sensitive or traumatic experience in front of an interpreter/interviewer who they saw as being from the same community as they have fled/come from.
+Ask your client whether they felt comfortable answering questions during the interview.
+They may have, for example, found it difficult discussing sensitive or traumatic experiences in front of an interpreter/interviewer who they saw as being from the same community as they have fled/come from.

 Preparing post-interview representations